Detecting White Dwarf Binary Mergers with Gravitational Waves: Merger detection

 The coefficient $H(t)$ is determined by the two $h_{GW}$ and $h_{\rm obs}$ strain amplitudes and varies slowly.
 The overlap integral time dependence is predominantly governed by the phase difference $\Delta\Phi_{\rm obs}(t)$.
 For more compact objects' binaries, that might be black hole binaries or neutron star binaries, the evolution is unperturbed: $O(h_{GW}, h_{\rm obs})=1$.
 In this particular case, no alert of an imminent merger is detected, and the binary continues to evolve instead.
 These systems are just as interesting WDBs, since they may later evolve into sources observable in higher frequencies in the gravitational spectrum.
 As soon as the binary evolution deviates from the point-mass description, the overlap integral decreases with growing phase difference.
 The first strong evidence of mass transfer is represented by the overlap integral reaching its minimum, namely $\Delta\Phi_{\rm obs}(t)=\pi$.

 We model the evolution of mass-transferring binaries, as outlined in \autoref{sec:MT}, to determine the timescales for the earliest potential merger warning signal and the merger itself, considering both the most stable and unstable cases.
 More specifically, \autoref{fig:RLOF1pi} reports the period between RLOF (\ref{eq:RocheLobe}) and the moment a mass-transferring WDB cumulates a phase difference of $\pi$, $\Delta t_{RLOF-\pi}$, and also the interval between this latter point in time and the merger, $\Delta t_{\pi-merger}$.
 The sum of the two times gives the period between RLOF and the merger.
 The two limiting scenarios represent the longest and shortest possible lifetime of each binary\footnote{We did not account for the disk-direct accretion effect.
 An impact of this approximation is visible along the top-left edge of the plot.}.
 A realistic outcome is expected to fall between the two.
 We notice that almost all WDBs, detectable with MAGIS Space, cumulate a phase difference of $\pi$ within a year after RLOF\footnote{The diagonal split in $\Delta t_{RLOF-\pi}$ plot for the unstable case represents the threshold between positive and negative phase difference.
 Above this split, the $\Delta\Phi_{\rm obs}(t)$ is positive, below is negative.
 Such an exact alignment of masses is extremely rare, but would lead to a mass-transfer that does not dephase, hence cannot be recognised.
 For the stable case $\Delta\Phi_{\rm obs}(t)$ is always negative.}.
 The ratio between $\Delta t_{RLOF-\pi}$ and $\Delta t_{\pi-merger}$ decreases from about $10$ for the lightest observable WDBs, where timescales are on the order of a year, to approximately $1$ at $\mathcal{M}_c\sim1.0\,M_\odot$, where the timescales shrink to at most a few weeks.
 Binaries with $\mathcal{M}_c\gtrsim1.1\,M_\odot$ reach higher frequencies at RLOF due to their compactness; thereafter, the stronger GW emission drives the evolution to a quick merger, before reaching a phase difference of $\pi$.
-The merger of the most massive WDBs is thus hard to predict, as they cannot be distinguished from more compact objects\footnote{E.g. the range of masses $1.1-1.4\,M_\odot$ might easily represent binary neutron stars as well, which merge at higher frequencies.}.
+The merger of the most massive WDBs is thus hard to predict, as they cannot be distinguished from more compact objects\footnote{For example, the range of masses $1.1-1.4\,M_\odot$ might easily represent binary neutron stars.
+Before merger, the GW signals from WDBs and neutron star binaries will be extremely similar, preventing us from differentiating the two systems.
+In principle, EM telescopes could observe the binary prior to merger and differentiate between WDs and neutron stars, however, such observations are very challenging due to the faintness of WDs and most neutron stars.}.